Online MS, PhD in Manufacturing Engineering

 Manufacturing engineering involves the design, operation, and maintenance of integrated systems and specialized equipment.
 Those in the field of manufacturing engineering primarily work in plants and factories where they design solutions for various manufacturing issues.
 Manufacturing engineering also relies heavily on cost-benefit analyses and the use of computer-aided software to design, create, and optimize products.

-Michigan Tech's online master's degree stresses manufacturing competitiveness, which is at the hub of smart manufacturing, modeling, simulation, sustainability, additive manufacturing, and advanced materials.
+Both Michigan Tech's online master's degree and PhD program, which have been designed in partnership with industry, stress manufacturing competitiveness.
+Manufacturing competitiveness is at the hub of smart manufacturing, modeling, simulation, sustainability, additive manufacturing, and advanced materials.

 1. Materials and manufacturing processes